Article Text

 - Neurotrauma and the rule of rescue

-- Long - term survival with unfavourable outcome: a qualitative and ethical analysis
+- Long-term survival with unfavourable outcome: a qualitative and ethical analysis

 - Traumatic brain injury in adults

-- Antiepileptic prophylaxis following severe traumatic brain injury within a military cohort
+- Neuropsychological outcomes following traumatic brain injury